Sanjay-00/AutoCAM/README.md

 Every CRIF report contains its own Account Summary table with pre-calculated totals.
 The app extracts these numbers and compares them against the sum of extracted account balances.
 A green badge means the extraction is confirmed against the bureau's own arithmetic  -  the analyst doesn't need to verify anything manually.
 This is what makes the output trustworthy in a regulated lending context.

 **Parallel OCR pipeline**
 A 180-page Commercial ACE report took ~400 seconds serially.
 The app now pipelines rendering (main thread, MuPDF single-threaded) with OCR (worker pool, Tesseract subprocess releases the GIL).
-Result: **~123 seconds on the same report  -  3.25× faster**  -  with byte-identical output by construction.
+Result: **~123 seconds on the same report  -  3.25× faster**  -  with byte-identical output by construction, since results are reassembled strictly in page order regardless of which worker finishes first.

-**LLM as fallback, not primary**
-Rule-based parsing is free, instant, and deterministic.
-LLM correction (Gemini) is only triggered when validation fails.
-Stage 2 sends only the problematic account blocks; Stage 3 sends the full document.
-Cascades through 4 Gemini model versions for resilience against quota limits.
+**LLM as fallback, not primary  -  and Vision as an explicit opt-in, not automatic** Rule-based parsing is free, instant, and deterministic; Gemini is only invoked when the report's own summary numbers say the rule-based result is wrong.
+On CRIF Retail, text-based correction runs in two escalating stages (block-level fix, then full re-extraction) and cascades through 4 Gemini model versions for resilience against quota limits.
+On CRIF Commercial scans, Gemini **Vision** re-extraction and DPD enrichment are gated behind a UI checkbox (cost/latency are shown to the user up front), and a Vision result is only adopted if it validates at least as well as the rule-based one  -  it can never make an already-good extraction worse.

+**"Check CIBIL" instead of a silent wrong zero**
+A field OCR genuinely couldn't read (e.g. a DPD grid cell under coloured shading) is tracked as `None`, distinct from a confidently-read `0`.
+The UI and Excel output both render `None` as an explicit "Check CIBIL" flag rather than a zero that looks trustworthy but isn't  -  this is also what lets Vision DPD enrichment target only the accounts that actually need re-checking.

 **Colored margin strip detection**
 CRIF Commercial ACE marks each account's status with a vertical colored strip in the left margin (red = active, green = closed).
 The app detects this via NumPy pixel analysis on the rendered page image and injects a status token into the OCR text stream  -  more reliable than the (often blank) Closure Reason / Closed Date fields.